tost11/solar-monitoring/README.md

 ## Application Behavior

 ### Types
 There are multiple types of solar systems.
-These do not change API and data handling it will only have affect on the shown frontend graphs.
-The types represent for example solar sysems with or without battery, island symstems or systems with a connection to the local grid system.
+These do not change API and data handling it will only have effect on the shown frontend graphs.
+The types represent for example solar systems with or without battery, island systems or systems with a connection to the local grid system.

 ### Public Mode
-The public mode allows the user to share the solar data with the world, so any person cann see the current values.
+The public mode allows the user to share the solar data with the world, so any person can view the current values.

 | Mode       | Visibility                                                                                 |
 |:-----------|--------------------------------------------------------------------------------------------|